 Choose concentrations in:

-This track focuses on molecular and microbiology, with a special emphasis on hands-on laboratory opportunities between your sophomore and junior year.
+This concentration focuses on molecular and microbiology, with a special emphasis on hands-on laboratory opportunities between your sophomore and junior year.
 You’ll be well-prepared for a career in research or medicine.